 This upgrade may seem underwhelming at first, but it’s a hidden gem and almost always worth taking if you have the spare points.
-For a meagre 10 points a Titan gets to use Voids to Full without needing to push the reactor.
+For a meagre 10 points a Titan gets to use Voids to Full once per game without needing to push the reactor.
 Useful on larger Titans for an extra set of re-roll 1’s while on a 3+ save, but absolutely amazing on a pair of Warhounds sharing shields considering their very small reactors.
 This extra durability can give your Titans another turn before they fall, tipping the scales in your favour.

 Condit: Having the ability to guarantee that Voids to Full won’t impact your reactor track when you need it most can be crucial.
 Also keep in mind that this upgrade will allow you to use Voids to Full even if you’re redlining your reactor, which can be huge in the right circumstances.

 For a very cheap 5 points, all friendly Knight Banners within 6” can re-roll their check to become Shaken.
 If you’re running any number of Knight Banners in support of Titans then it’s well worth taking, if only as a cheap insurance policy.
 There isn’t much worse than a banner being shaken by a stray template, losing their full stride orders – leaving them out of position and throwing your strategy out of the window.

 Condit: Targeted attacks against Knight Banners can really cause problems, as when your Lord Scion gets sniped out you lose their +2 to Command checks.
 This won’t help you issue orders, but it will keep your Banners from losing the ability to take orders in the first place, and considering how reliant Household lists can be on orders, every bit helps.